dimagi/commcare-sync/README.md

+# Note on usage

+Warning: The CommCare Sync project is **not actively maintained**.
+Interested parties are recommended to review the [CommCare Data Export Tool](https://dimagi.atlassian.net/wiki/spaces/commcarepublic/pages/2143955952/CommCare+Data+Export+Tool+DET) as an alternative which is actively maintained.
+CommCare Sync implementers should expect to need to perform their own modernization and maintenance.

+CommCare Sync is a community-of-practice open source project, and not an officially supported tool.
+It's free and available as an example and for use, and contribututions are welcome from the community, but there are currently no plans to update or modernize the project.

 # CommCare Sync

 CommCare Sync simplifies the setup and management of your CommCare data pipeline.
 It is a self-hosted, standalone web application designed to manage a CommCare “data warehouse” over the command-line [CommCare Data Export Tool](https://dimagi.atlassian.net/wiki/spaces/commcarepublic/pages/2143955952/CommCare+Data+Export+Tool+DET?atl_f=PAGETREE).
 This turnkey solution allows you to export data from CommCare and store it in a local or cloud-based database, including MySQL, PostgreSQL, Amazon RDS, GCP Cloud SQL, and Azure SQL Database.
 With CommCare Sync, you can utilise these key features: